China stimulus hints, slowing spread of virus lift stocks

 “This in itself implies there will be more fiscal and monetary stimulus,” Park said.
 “That’s the real carrot for markets today.”

 Tuesday’s U.S. Empire manufacturing survey also reassured investors the world’s biggest economy was in good shape, he said.
-That somewhat tempered worries caused by Apple’s warning it might miss sales targets because of pressure on its supply chains.
+That tempered worries caused by Apple’s warning it might miss sales targets due to pressure on supply chains.

 Market fears still kept gold trading above $1,600 an ounce and U.S. 10-year Treasury yields some 35 basis points below where they started 2020.